 If you have been accused of abuse and wish to fight your charges, remember that an allegation does not necessarily equal proof.
 Seek the help of an experienced family law attorney from Wisselman & Associates to represent you as soon as possible.
 An attorney from our firm can help gather evidence that will support your case and could protect you against jail time and fines.

 What options are available to protect me or my child against abuse?

 Orders of protection can be obtained by those who feel threatened by, or are the victims of, domestic violence.
 These orders can prohibit the accused from threatening, attacking, striking, battering, telephoning, or otherwise disturbing the peace of the person requesting protection.
 Violators may be subject to jail time.

 Domestic violence victims may also wish to consider other options, including leaving the area, staying with a friend or family member, having a friend of family member stay with them, or going to a shelter.
 Do not hesitate to contact law enforcement if you fear for your safety or that of your child.

 How does the adoption process work?

 Adoptions can be completed privately or through an agency.
-All adoptions, whether interstate or international, require the review and approval of the court.
-The adoption process includes completion of a petition, a personal interview, a medical examination, police record checks, child abuse registry checks, and a home study.
-The Department of Social Services creates a report based on these prerequisites that the court will then use to decide whether an adoption would serve the best interests of the child.
+All adoptions, whether interstate or international, require review and approval from the court.
+The adoption process includes completion of a petition, a personal interview, medical examination, police record checks, child abuse registry checks, and a home study.
+The Department of Social Services creates a report based on these prerequisites.
+The court will then use this report to determine if an adoption is in the child’s best interests.